Richard Powers (dance historian)

-Richard Powers is an expert in American social dance, noted for his choreographies for dozens of stage productions and films, and his workshops in Paris, Rome, Prague, London, Venice, Geneva, St. Petersburg and Tokyo as well as across the U.S. and Canada.
+Richard Powers (born March 25, 1948) is an expert in American social dance, noted for his choreographies for dozens of stage productions and films, and his workshops in Paris, Rome, Prague, London, Venice, Geneva, St. Petersburg and Tokyo as well as across the U.S. and Canada.
 He has been researching and reconstructing historic social dances for twenty-five years and is currently a full-time instructor at Stanford University Dance Division.
-He teaches a variety of social dance history and practicum classes for the dance division of the Stanford University Drama Department.
+He teaches a variety of social dance history and practicum classes for the dance division of the Stanford University Theater and Performance Studies Department.
 He joined the Dance Faculty in 1992 and serves as a faculty liaison to the Friends of Dance at Stanford organization.